The 2017 Global Day of Jewish Learning is Sunday, November 12

 Interested in hosting a community event in November 2017?
-Sign up now and get started early!
+Sign up now and get started!

 You can also learn any time throughout the year!
 Check out year-long learning resources here.

-The full 2017 curriculum, videos, resources and guides will be available to registered communities, in the toolbox as they are created.
+The full 2017 curriculum, videos, resources and guides are available to registered communities, in the toolbox.